Kenneth-Ye/Kenneth-Ye/README.md

 ### Hi there 👋

 I'm Kenneth, and I'm currently attending the Port Credit Secondary School.
+I am an aspiring software engineer.
 I like making cool projects, and solving problems.
+My Github showcases my best work and projects.

 <!--
 **Kenneth-Ye/Kenneth-Ye** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.